trashbus99/profork/README.md

 This is a project by and for people who fix their own problems — and maybe even enjoy doing so.

 If that’s your vibe — welcome.
 Otherwise… there are other places with pretty menus too.
+Dual Installs are not supported.

 AND: Please PI SBC users, don't expect a magical script to make PS2 work on your potato 🍟.
 (well, at Least Orange PI 5 RK3588 users can use Rocknix with libmali support.😉)